-- Personal absences -- A maximum of three personal absences per semester will be allowed without grade penalty.
+- Personal absences A maximum of three personal absences per semester will be allowed without grade penalty.
 Candidate may request a personal leave for no more than three consecutive days.
 Personal leave will not be approved for the day before or the day after a school holiday or for professional development days.
-(Deviation appeals may be made through the normal academic appeals process.) - Excused absences -After a candidate exceeds the allowed three personal absences, the Professor of Record will decide whether an absence is excused based on documentation provided by the candidate.
+(Deviation appeals may be made through the normal academic appeals process.) - Excused absences The Professor of Record will decide whether an absence is excused based on documentation provided by the candidate.
 Documentation of an absence is required by the next seminar meeting.
-(Appendix L) Only excused absences may be made up. - Unexcused absences For each unexcused absence, after three personal absences during a semester, the semester grade will be dropped one half letter grade. (e.g. A to B+,B+-B, etc.).
-Unexcused absences may not be made up. - Tardies --Three tardies (campus, seminar, OPP sessions, or professional development) equal one absence. - Baylor candidates must notify the Clinical Instructor or Mentor teacher first and then the Professor of Record when they are absent.
-A written explanation for all absences must be provided to the Professor of Record by the next seminar meeting. - Absences due to official university events will be coordinated through the Office of Professional Practice and the certificate team. - During the second semester of the Internship, candidates may request up to two days for employment interviews.
-These days will count as additional excused absences if approved by the intern supervisor prior to the absence.
-Every effort should be made by the candidate to notify the intern supervisor of absences for interviews as soon as the interview is scheduled. - \Attendance policy is in effect for all classes, TExES diagnostic testing and review sessions, group seminars, orientation sessions, and professional development opportunities.
+(Appendix K) Only excused absences may be made up. - Unexcused absences For each unexcused absence, after three personal absences during a semester, the semester grade will be dropped one half letter grade. (e.g. A to B+,B+ to B, etc.).
+Unexcused absences may not be made up. - Tardies Three tardies (campus, seminar, OPP sessions, or professional development) will result in the lowering of the semester grade by one half letter (e.g. A to B+, B+ to B, etc). - Baylor candidates must notify the Clinical Instructor or Mentor Teacher first and then the Professor of Record when they are going to be absent.
+Documentation of an absence is required by the next seminar meeting.
+(Appendix L) Only excused absences may be made up. - Absences due to official university events will be coordinated through the Office of Professional Practice and the certificate team. - During the second semester of the Internship, candidates may request up to two days for employment interviews.
+These days will count as additional excused absences if approved by the Intern Supervisor prior to the absence.
+Every effort should be made by the candidate to notify the Intern Supervisor of absences for interviews as soon as the interview is scheduled.

+Attendance policy is in effect for all classes, TExES diagnostic testing and review sessions, group seminars, and Orientation Sessions.
 Additional policies and procedures regarding absences may be included in course syllabi and must be followed.
+[Back to Top]